-3. General Plan, Specific Plan, Regional Transportation Plan Conformance.
-It is City staff and the Planning and Preservation Commission's assessment that the proposed mixed use project is consistent the City's General Plan including the Land Use, Housing, and Historic Preservation elements.
+4. General Plan Consistency.
+The proposed mixed use project is consistent the City's General Plan including the Land Use, Housing, and Historic Preservation elements.

 The Project site has and will continue to have a San Fernando Corridors Specific Plan (SP-4) General Plan Land Use Designation.
-The applicant's request, through the submittal of zone change and zone map amendment application, is to change the current district and subdistrict classifications of the rear portion of the existing parcels facing Celis Street, which currently have a Truman/San Fernando District and Mixed Use Transition Sub-District designation.
-The zone change and zone map amendment would allow the entire Project site to be re-zoned as property within the Downtown District, San Fernando Mall Sub-District of the SP-4 (Corridors Specific Plan) zone consistent with neighboring properties to the north and east along San Fernando Road.
+The applicant's request, through the submittal of zone change and zone map amendment application, is to change the current district and sub-district classifications of the rear portion of the existing parcels facing Celis Street, which currently have a Truman/San Fernando District and Mixed Use Transition Sub-District designation.
+The zone change and zone map amendment would allow the entire a.
+Compliance with General Plan Land Use Element Goals and Objectives and Long Term Regional Planning Programs.
+The proposed Project would retain the SP-4 General Plan Land Use Designation.
+The proposed mixed use development at the Project Site includes a subterranean private parking level with exclusive access for future residents, a ground floor with 17,455 square feet of commercial floor area and additional on-site parking for residents and guests, and three floors above street level for 101, one-bedroom apartment units dedicated to low-income households.
+As previously noted, the Project site is bisected by the Downtown and the Truman/San Fernando districts both of which allow residential apartments on the upper floors as well as ground floor retail and service commercial uses.
+In both districts, the required on-site parking for the proposed residential and commercial land uses is considered a permitted and ancillary use.

+Project site to be re-zoned as property within the Downtown District, San Fernando Mall Sub-District of the SP-4 (Corridors Specific Plan) zone consistent with neighboring properties to the north and east along San Fernando Road.

-It is staff's and the Planning and Preservation Commission's assessment that the proposed zone change and zone map amendment are consistent with the goals, objectives and programs of the City's General Plan land use, housing, and historic preservation elements based on the following factors:
+It is staff's assessment that the proposed zone change and zone map amendment are consistent with the goals, objectives and programs of the City's General Plan land use, housing, and historic preservation elements based on the following factors: